 As a way of supporting the diversity of its societies, NUSU hosts an annual Festival of Culture.

-This year, the festival has been split across five different cultural events: the Jewish festival of Hanukkah; Lunar New Year; Holi, or the Festival of Colours, Love and Spring celebrated by Hindus; Ramadan which is observed by Muslims worldwide as a month of fasting, prayer, reflection and community; and Cinco de Mayo, a Mexican holiday celebrated on May 5.
+Past festivals have been split across five cultural events: the Jewish festival of Hanukkah; Lunar New Year; Holi, or the Festival of Colours, Love and Spring celebrated by Hindus; Ramadan which is observed by Muslims worldwide as a month of fasting, prayer, reflection and community; and Cinco de Mayo, a Mexican holiday celebrated on May 5.

 Everyone is welcome to get involved, with NUSU and the international societies organising events to showcase the traditions and activities associated with each cultural celebration.